BDC Hamburger Icon

 graphic of two colleagues shaking hands

 The first step is acknowledging the elephant in the room: addressing the existence of diverse cultural backgrounds within the team and the necessity of navigating those differences to optimize team performance.
-Cultural diversity can manifest itself in different ways: language, culture, behavioral differences due to norms and values, and even different meanings attached to words, ideas or actions.
+Cultural diversity can manifest itself in different ways: Language, culture, disability, behavioral differences due to norms and values and different meanings attached to words, ideas or actions.
 So, it’s essential to learn what those differences are because one’s cultural background informs how we interact with others.
+[Read related: 6 Ways Businesses Benefit From Cultural Competence]

 Geert Hofstede’s cultural dimension model is useful for understanding cultural differences.
 The model highlights six dimensions of value perspectives between national cultures: